-Latching Alarm Indicator easily identifies initiating alarm even after the alarm condition has subsided.
+Two Latching Features.
+Alarm Latch: Easily identifies initiating alarm even after alarm condition has subsided.
+Low Battery Latch: Identifies which unit is in low battery condition.
 Perfect Mount System includes a gasketless base for easy installation and a new mounting bracket that keeps the alarm secure over a wide rotation range to allow for perfect alignment.